Hser2bio/Lats-Core/doc/README.md

-LATS Core
+Lats Core
 =============

 Setup
 ---------------------
-[LATS Core](__decenomy_website_link__/) is the original LATS client and it builds the backbone of the network.
+[Lats Core](__decenomy_website_link__/) is the original LATS client and it builds the backbone of the network.
 However, it downloads and stores the entire history of LATS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run LATS Core on your native platform.
+The following are some helpful notes on how to run Lats Core on your native platform.

 ### Unix